codewithmecoder/CommandQuery/README.md

 # CommandQuery
-CommandQuery is a Mediator CQRS implementation.
+CommandQuery is a CQRS implementation.

 Supports request/response, commands, queries, notifications and events, synchronous and async with intelligent dispatching via C# generic variance.